n3554/n3554/technical_specification/parallelism.2.execution.policies.md

 ## In general {#parallel.execpol.general}

 This subclause describes classes that represent *execution policies*.
-An *execution policy* is an object that expresses the requirements on the ordering of functions invoked as a consequence of the invocation of a standard algorithm.
-Execution policies afford standard algorithms the discretion to execute in parallel.
+An *execution policy* affords a standard algorithm the discretion to execute in parallel and expresses the requirements on the element access functions.

 [*Example:*